aspose-words/Aspose.Words-API-References/english/net/aspose.words/stylecollection/item/_index.md

 ### Remarks

-Case sensitive, returns null if the style with the given name is not found.If this is an English name of a built in style that does not yet exist, automatically creates it.
+Case sensitive, returns null if the style with the given name is not found.

+If this is an English name of a built in style that does not yet exist, automatically creates it.

 ### Examples